-First off, let’s look at Silver – an often overlooked metal because of its prevalence and the fact that it oxides quite readily.
+First off, let’s look at silver – an often overlooked metal because of its prevalence and the fact that it oxides quite readily.
 It is the most reactive of the precious metals in terms of ‘tarnishing’, and this is because of the copper content in its makeup.
-You will usually see silver items and jewellery advertised as Sterling Silver, which is an alloy of silver made up of 92.5% silver (hence the 925 mark) with the remaining 7.5% usually made up of copper.
-The reason for this addition is to increase the durability of the metal as Fine Silver (which is 99.9% silver) is considered too soft for general purpose.
-You may also see Britannia Silver, which is 95% pure silver with 5% other alloys.
+You will usually see silver items and jewellery advertised as Sterling silver, which is an alloy of silver made up of 92.5% pure silver (hence the 925 mark) with the remaining 7.5% usually made up of copper.
+The reason for this addition is to increase the durability of the metal as Fine silver (which is 99.9% silver) is considered too soft for general purpose.
+You may also see Britannia silver, which is 95% pure silver with 5% other alloys.

 Pros and Cons of Silver Jewellery

-Silver is a beautiful precious metal; it has a gorgeous bright blue-white hue that works well with a wide range of skin tones and a stunning natural lustre which has made it a popular choice since the 13th century.
+Silver is a beautiful precious metal; it has a gorgeous bright bluish white hue that works well with a wide range of skin tones and a stunning natural lustre which has made it a popular choice since the 13th century.

 However it is the softest metal out of the selection of precious metals available to you so you must take this into account when purchasing a piece made of silver.
 Earrings and necklaces rarely come into contact with anything other than the wearer but rings and bracelets need a little more consideration.
 I would not recommend setting a valuable gemstone into a silver ring because it dents, bends and scratches very easily.
 If you’re looking to have a silver ring made, you could always consider having the setting for any stones made out of another more hard wearing metal.